Heroine (2012 film): Plot

 Mahi meets Aryan at a wedding, and he apologises.
 The two rekindle their relationship.
-Aryan says that he wants her to do a big budget film with him but the director is reluctant to cast her as she has lost her appeal.
+Aryan says that he wants her to do a big budget film with him, but the director is reluctant to cast her as she has lost her appeal.
 Mahi becomes obsessed with the thought of losing the role to another heroine.
-At a poorly-attended press conference for an upcoming film, Mahi is mocked by journalists who inform her that the director has cast another actress opposite Aryan.
+At a poorly attended press conference for an upcoming film, Mahi is mocked by journalists who inform her that the director has cast another actress opposite Aryan.
 Distraught, Mahi and Pallavi decide to create controversy by leaking the sex tape of her and Aryan.
 The video becomes a viral sensation and as a result, the low-budget film becomes an instant hit.

-Mahi's success is short-lived.
-She starts questioning her career and life choices.
-She finally decides to leave the industry after her agent Rashid Bhai, a father figure to her, quits, and Shagufta Rizvi, a veteran actress she respected and admired, dies.
+After the success of her new film, she gets many new offers, and her career reaches new heights.
+But she is left distraught after her agent Rashid Bhai, a father figure to her, quits, and Shagufta Rizvi, a veteran actress she respected and admired, dies.
+At the funeral of Shagufta, she is mauled by the media due to her sex-tape scandal.
+This leaves her overwhelmed and makes her question her life choices.
 At the end, Mahi is shown walking alone in Europe, and on being asked if she is Mahi Arora, she replies she is not.